By Reshma Shah, M.D.

 Unfortunately, by the time many young athletes hit adolescence, they’ve left organized sports behind.
 According to John O’Sullivan, author of Changing the Game, more than 70 percent of young athletes drop out of organized sports before reaching high school, largely because it’s no longer fun.
-Kids are being pushed to “be on the travel teams by age 7, have a private coach by 8, and be committed to a single sport by 10.”
+Kids are being pushed to “be on travel teams by age 7, have a private coach by 8, and be committed to a single sport by 10.”
 The myth that sports will provide scholarships or entry into elite universities has helped create this culture.

-I recently had the opportunity to speak with O’Sullivan about his book and about how parents can help their children successfully navigate the world of youth sports.
+I had the opportunity to speak with O’Sullivan about navigating the world of youth sports.

 What’s the best way for parents to introduce their kids to sports?

-Early on, it’s important to introduce our kids to the ABCs—agility, balance and coordination.
-That doesn’t mean signing them up for soccer at one and a half years of age but rather spending time with them at the playground and teaching them how to run and jump.
-There’s a myth out there that kids are either born athletes or they’re not.
-But agility, balance and coordination are learned.
+Early on, it’s important to introduce our kids to the ABCs—agility, balance, and coordination.
+That doesn’t mean signing them up for soccer at one and a half years of age.
+Instead, spend time with them at the playground and teach them how to run and jump.
+There’s a myth that kids are either born athletes or they’re not.
+But agility, balance, and coordination are learned.
 Some kids pick them up quickly and others take more time.
-As kids are progressing onto team sports, it’s important to keep them in a good learning environment with little competitive pressure for as long as possible.
+As kids to team sports, keep them in a good environment with little competitive pressure for as long as possible.

-So how do parents decide when, if at all, their kids should specialize in a particular sport?
+So how do parents decide when their kids should specialize in a particular sport?

-It’s important for parents to determine what the values and goal of any program are for their child.
-Playing travel soccer at 9 or 10 isn’t a bad thing; it’s just important to recognize it for what it is and try to maintain some balance.
-So, maybe play travel soccer in the fall and then rec basketball in the winter and either take some time off or make time for other things.
-It’s also important to recognize that while parents may try to avoid having their child be a single sport specialist that they often become a “multi-sport specialist” where they are playing multiple travel sports at the same time.
-In a way we’ve lost that middle ground where a multi-sport athlete can find a good level of play; everyone gets funneled into “the rec league that doesn’t care” or the ultra competitive teams.
+First, determine the values and goal of each program.
+Travel soccer at 9 or 10 isn’t a bad thing; but try to maintain some balance.
+So, maybe play travel soccer in the fall and then rec basketball in the winter.
+Be careful to avoid becoming a “multi-sport specialist” where they are playing multiple travel sports at the same time.
+In a way we’ve lost that middle ground where a multi-sport athlete can find a good level of play.
+Everyone gets funneled into “the rec league that doesn’t care” or the ultra competitive teams.
 We end up losing a lot of athletes.

 What if the push for early specialization comes from your child?
 Should you allow early specialization or try to “hold them back”?

-When your child is the one that’s really driving it, then it’s okay to follow their lead but with the caveat that parents need to find a balanced approach that provides adequate rest and time for other interests.
+When your child is driving it, then follow their lead.
+But parents need to find a balanced approach that provides adequate rest and time for other interests.

-Parents worry that if their children don’t specialize early on, then they won’t get to play that sport in high school.
+Parents worry that their child must specialize early on, in order to play in high school.
 Are they right?

-Going to a high school with 3000 vs. 1000 kids, there’s a big difference in terms of the level of competition for sports.
-Having said that, regardless of your situation, it doesn’t change the science of how to best develop an athlete.
+The size of the high school will matter.
+There’s a big difference in terms of the level of competition for sports.
+Having said that, it doesn’t change the science of how to best develop an athlete.
 Here’s what we know:

-- From a physician’s perspective, the science says DO NOT specialize early unless you are a female gymnast or figure skater because you are very likely to get injured and suffer overuse injuries.
+- science says DO NOT specialize early unless you are a female gymnast or figure skater because you are very likely to get injured and suffer overuse injuries.

-- From a psychologist’s perspective, the science says that early specialization will more likely lead to burnout and maladaptive behaviors.
+- science says that early specialization will more likely lead to burnout and maladaptive behaviors.

-- From an athlete development viewpoint, playing multiple sports at young ages develops better all-around athleticism, which in the end usually trumps early specialization.
+- playing multiple sports at young ages develops better all-around athleticism.

-So, you’re better off having a child who plays lots of sports, finds the one that’s the best fit and then during the middle school / high school years, putting a lot into that sport.
-That said, the kids who are going to make it at the high school level are very likely going to be the best athletes.
-So despite playing year round baseball from age 9, if your kid is not a great athlete, it’s unlikely they will make the varsity baseball team.
+So, have your child plays lots of sports.
+Then find the one that’s the best fit.
+And start to focus during middle school and high school, putting a lot into that sport.
+That said, the best athletes will likely be the ones who make it at the high school level.
+So if your kid is not a great athlete, it’s unlikely they will make the varsity baseball team.
 You cannot get around that.

 So how do we capture those less-athletic kids back into the world of sports?

 My personal thinking has been changing on this and it’s been influenced a lot by a book called Spark by Harvard psychologist, John Ratey.
 He talks about the influence of exercise on brain and learning.
-For the vast majority of kids, by the time they have finished high school, their physical fitness pursuits will be an individual pursuit.
-They will be a cyclist, a runner or a swimmer.
+For the vast majority of kids, their physical fitness pursuits will be an individual pursuit.
+They will be a cyclist, a runner. or a swimmer.
 And by the end of high school, they are pretty much done with team sports.
-So if you have a child that is funneled off a team by 13 or 14, have them run cross-country, do track or swim.
+So if your child is funneled off a team by 13 or 14, have them run cross-country, do track, or swim.
 These are the individual sports they will likely pursue when they are older, so why not give them a good basis to start from?

 That’s a great point.
-Is there a role for our school’s physical education programs to take a lead with this sort of thing and encourage kids to continue to stay active even if they are no longer on a team?
+Should our school’s physical education programs to take a lead?
+How can schools encourage kids to stay active even if they are no longer on a team?

 In your book you talk about how parents are “chasing the scholarship myth” and often have unrealistic expectations.
 Are parents buying into this myth?

 I’ve seen surveys where 30 to 50 percent of parents think that their kid is going to get a scholarship.
 In reality, the numbers are 1 to 2 percent or even less.
-I think there is a lot of misunderstanding around the prevalence of athletic scholarships out there, especially when you consider the fact that most schools, such as Division 3 and Ivy League schools, don’t even offer athletic scholarships.
+In fact, most schools, such as Division 3 and Ivy League schools, don’t even offer athletic scholarships.

-We hear from readers a lot about how to handle all the “drama” on sports team—as in parents complaining, everyone wanting their kid to be the star, all the “fun” things that go along with being a part of a competitive sport.”
+We hear from readers a lot about how to handle all the “drama” on sports team.
+Everyone wants their kid to be the star.”
 How do you recommend parents handle situations like these?